stevenduval/static_node_and_express_site/README.md

 ### Extras
 In the terminal, use 'npm start' to initialize the app.

-Changed the to Open Sans
+Changed the font to Open Sans

 Changed sidebar background and learn more font color, changed button background colors, changed intro and nav bottom border color